ISAITB/docs-tdl/source/testsuite/index.rst

     name, yes, The name of the test suite that is used to identify it to users. type, no, Either "CONFORMANCE" (the default) or "INTEROPERABILITY".
-"INTEROPERABILITY" is used when multiple systems under test are considered in the test suite's test cases. version, yes, A string that indicates the test suite's version. authors, no, A string to indicate the authors. description, no, A string to provide a user-friendly description of the test suite that is displayed to users. published, no, A string acting as an indication of the publishing time. lastModified, no, A string acting as an indication of the last modification time for the test suite.
+"INTEROPERABILITY" is used when multiple systems under test are considered in the test suite's test cases. version, yes, A string that indicates the test suite's version. authors, no, A string to indicate the test suite's authors. description, no, A string to provide a user-friendly description of the test suite that is displayed to users. published, no, A string acting as an indication of the test suite's publishing time. lastModified, no, A string acting as an indication of the last modification time for the test suite.

 .. note::
-    **GITB software support:** The ``name`` attribute is used to uniquely identify the test suite within a specification so ensure that it is unique within a given specification.
+    **GITB software support:** The ``name`` attribute is used to uniquely identify the test suite within a specification so ensure that it's unique within a given specification.
 An uploaded test suite whose ``name`` matches that of an existing test suite will result in the existing test suite being updated.
 Furthermore, the ``version`` value is used only for display purposes whereas the ``authors``, ``published`` and ``lastModified`` values are recorded but never used or displayed.
 Finally, the "INTEROPERABILITY" ``type`` (defined at test suite level) is currently ignored.